italia-opensource/italiaopensource.com/website/src/pages/opensources/wordpress-plugin-boilerplate-powered.md

 ---
-title: WordPress Plugin Boilerplate Powered | Italia Open-Source
+title: WordPress Plugin Boilerplate Powered
 description: Wordpress Plugin Boilerplate but Powered with examples and a generator!
 tags: wordpress, boilerplate
 ---